Skip to main content

 fix-empty

-In this year's EU Code Week, taking place between 7 and 22 October 2023, thousands of coding events and activities will bring together kids, young people, and adults from around Europe and beyond.
+In this year's EU Code Week, taking place between 14 and 27 October 2024, thousands of coding events and activities will bring together teachers, students, parents, young and old, from around Europe and beyond.

 • Check out activities near you or online on the EU Code Week map.

-• Organise your own activity and add it to the EU Code Week map.
+• Organise your own activity and add it the EU Code Week map.

-• Teachers can hold coding lessons in their schools, organise workshops for colleagues, and invite parents and students to teach each other coding.
+• Teachers can organise coding activities for their students, workshops and training session for their fellow colleagues.
 Free trainings, learning materials and lesson plans are made available on the EU Code Week website to support them.
 They can also find inspiration by joining the dedicated Facebook group for teachers.

 • Schools can take part in the CodeWeek4AllChallenge.
 The challenge is to get as many students involved as possible during Europe Code Week.

-• Share your experience on the EU Code Week website and inspire others.
+• Share your coding experience on the EU Code Week blog and inspire others.

 EU Code Week is a grassroots movement that aims to bring coding and digital literacy to everyone in a fun and engaging way.

-While there are two weeks set aside that are specifically designated as Code Week, it is important to remember that Code Week is a year-round initiative, with plenty of activities throughout the year.
+While there are two weeks set aside every year for celebrating EU Code Week, it is important to remember that it is a year-round initiative, with plenty of events and activities taking place throughout the year.

-The initiative is run by an international network of volunteers represented by Code Week ambassadors, teachers and representatives from ministries or other education authorities from all participating countries, who devote their time, energy, and expertise to bring coding and digital skills to as many children, young people, and professionals as possible.
+At the heart of the EU Code Week initiative, there is an international community of volunteers, ambassadors, teachers and representatives from ministries and education authorities from all participating countries.
+They devote their time, energy, and expertise into bringing coding and digital skills to as many people as possible.

-The European Commission supports EU Code Week and other independent initiatives which aim to boost digital skills, including programming, for different target groups.
+The European Commission supports EU Code Week and other independent initiatives which aim to boost digital skills for different target groups.

 Latest News